+A charitable donation receipt serves as proof of the contribution made by a donor to a nonprofit organization.
 Charities use them to track where donations come from and how they are spent, and donors can feel confident that their contribution is going towards a worthwhile cause.
+The receipt also confirms whether any goods or services were provided in exchange for the donation, such as event tickets or merchandise.
 Furthermore, obtaining a charity donation receipt helps increase transparency and accountability in the non-profit sector.
 In this article, you’ll find a great free collection of charitable donation receipt templates and samples in PDF, Word, and Excel format that will help you to make your donation effective.

 Charitable Donation Receipt Templates